Happy (almost) Spring!

 On a lighter note, it was a joy to join the effervescent Michael Kushner on his podcast Dear Multi-hyphenate, where we talked all thing multi-hyphenate!
 Keep an eye out for his upcoming book, in which I'm also featured.

-I'm also super proud to share this song that I wrote with Kim Sherman & Scott Killian last Fall in support of the Biden Harris campaign.
+I'm also super proud to share this song that I wrote with Kim Sherman & Scott Killian in Fall of 2020 in support of the Biden Harris campaign.
 Spoken word section is by Notorious Pink.
 Sung and played by members of the Broadway community.

 Peace and Love to All.